 And that is on top of lessons preparation, some basic book-keeping, and other organizational matters.
 Then you reach a point where you ask yourself: what’s next?

 - Should I now hire somebody else?

 - Should I continue working like I have been working?

 - Should I provide more VIP services so I could work a bit less to free up some time for more professional development, for instance?

 It may feel a bit daunting, but it’s actually a good problem to have because it shows that you’re growing.

 So my today’s post is just about that: the first 2 stages (out of 4) of your online venture development – what to expect and what to do so that you don’t feel like you’re pointlessly spinning your wheels.

-I’m basing all of these findings on my own teacherpreneurial experience and a number of great books I have read/online courses I have attended that have helped me not to give up when it felt like work was absolutely overwhelming, and finding some “conventional job” that didn’t require wearing 5-10 hats sounded appealing.
+I’m basing all of these findings on my own teacherpreneurial experience (I wrote about most of it in my books) and a number of great books I have read/online courses I have attended that have helped me not to give up when it felt like work was absolutely overwhelming, and finding some “conventional job” that didn’t require wearing 5-10 hats sounded appealing.

 1st stage: a sole online language trainer

 Your general work description (or to-do list, rather) has the following major points: